Photon-HDF5/photon-hdf5/docs/phdata.rst

    Function (IRF) histogram for the acceptor detection channel.
 -  **calibration_hist**: (array of integers) Histograms of uncorrelated counts used to correct the TCSPC non-linearities.

+(**this needs to contain some information on how these histograms have been acquired: duration of measurement, sample, optical setup configuration, etc)**

 Finally, if the data come from a simulation, ``/photon_data`` may contain: